misterjtc/misterjtc/README.md

 <h1 align="center">Hi 👋, I'm Jordan</h1>
 <h3 align="center">A Mecanical Designer from Canada</h3>

+- 📝 You can view more information about me, what I do for fun and my personal and professional projects at [https://jordancook.dev/](https://jordancook.dev/)

+- 📫 You can reach me at **jordan@jordancook.dev**

 <!--
 **misterjtc/misterjtc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.